farias-rodrigo/StarWars/README.md

-**This is my first portfolio work, i'm still working on it but i wanted to show it and to show the process while i'm building it**
+**This is my first portfolio work, i'm still working on it but i wanted to show it and show the process while i'm building it**

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).